 Employment and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) lists the median annual salary for social scientist research assistants as $39,460 in 2014, and the median salary of mental health counselors as $40,850 per year (www.bls.gov).
-Postsecondary psychology teachers, some of whom specialize in biological psychology, were listed as earning a median income of $68,690 per year by the BLS.
-The BLS also estimates that the employment of postsecondary teachers in general will increase by 19% between 2012 and 2022, which is on par with the job growth rate of all occupations within the U.S.
+The U.S. Bureau of Labor Statistics (BLS) lists the median annual salary for social scientist research assistants as $42,480 in 2015, and the median salary of mental health counselors as $40,850 per year (www.bls.gov).
+Postsecondary psychology teachers, some of whom specialize in biological psychology, were listed as earning a median income of $70,260 per year by the BLS.
+The BLS also estimates that the employment of postsecondary psychology teachers will increase by 16% between 2014 and 2024, which is much faster than the average job growth rate of all occupations within the U.S.